Together We Grow: Learning from Classmates in Preschool

 How classmates can influence and inspire a child’s learning experience

-Classmates can have a meaningful influence on a child’s learning experience.
-They can inspire and impact a child’s learning as they share their experiences and knowledge with each other.
+A meaningful positive influence of classmates on a child’s learning experience can inspire and impact a child’s learning as they share their experiences and knowledge with each other.
 Teachers and educators also play a crucial role in providing a positive peer culture and harnessing the influence of classmates on a child’s learning.
 We can grow together by creating opportunities for collaborative learning through projects and assignments, promote peer interaction, facilitate different learning styles and strengths, and encourage a classroom environment that values and celebrates the contributions of each student.

 5 Benefits of developing social skills in Preschool